New Student Information

-Your GU ID acts as is your library card and is required for many general uses at Gonzaga, including sporting events.
-To obtain your ID Card go to Student Accounts in College Hall room 024 or use one of their mail-in options.
+Your GU ID acts as your library card and is required for many general uses at Gonzaga, including sporting events.
+To obtain your ID Card you must be registered for classes and have your payment plan arranged.
+You can go to Student Accounts in College Hall room 024 or use one of their mail-in options.
 Be advised offices on campus may close for lunch.

 Blackboard: When you register for classes you are automatically registered on Blackboard.

 NOTE: Not all classes will be on Blackboard as professors have to turn on their Blackboard site manually.
 If you do not see your course via Blackboard, please contact your professor directly.
 For information on how to use Blackboard click here.

 There are limited apartments reserved for the graduate population.
 For more information on On-Campus Living, click here.

 There are many off-campus off campus housing opportunities around Gonzaga Campus.
 This has links for aparments and housing within walking distance of Gonzaga.

 For information on the Spokane Area, click here.

 Internships: Gonzaga University's internship program is designed to provide benefits to both students and business partners.
 Interns are able to receive academic credit and wages, gain significant and diverse business experience, and increase their marketability and productivity after graduation.
 If you'd like help finding an internship, ask your advisor.
 Also, the Graduate School of Business will post internships in the monthly newsletter, LinkedIn, and Who's Hiring.